-When operating near or above the single engine ceiling and an engine failure is experienced shortly after liftoff, a landing must be accomplished on essentially whatever lies ahead.
-The greatest haz-
+When operating near or above the single-engine ceiling and an engine failure is experienced shortly after lift-off, a landing must be accomplished on essentially whatever lies ahead.
+The greatest hazard in an OEI takeoff is attempting to fly when it is not within the performance capability of the airplane to do so.

-A recent study revealed a very high success rate of off-airport engine-inoperative landings when the airplane was landed under control.
+A recent study revealed a very high success rate for off-airport engine-inoperative landings when the airplane was landed under control.
 The same study also revealed a very high fatality rate in stall-spin accidents when the pilot attempted flight beyond the performance capability of the airplane.

-Landing Gear Selected Up, Single Engine Climb Performance Adequate
+Landing Gear Selected Up, OEI Climb Performance Adequate

-If the single engine rate of climb performance is sufficient to continue flight, there are four areas of concern to be addressed.
-In order of precedence, they are:
+If the single-engine rate of climb performance is sufficient to continue flight, four areas of concern must be addressed.
+In order of precedence, they include the following:

 - Control.
-Rudder and aileron should be used, aggressively if necessary, to counteract the yaw and rolling tendencies.
-At least five degrees, and up to ten degrees angle of bank should be used to maintain directional control.
+The rudder and aileron should be used, aggressively if necessary, to counteract the yaw and rolling tendencies.
+At least 5 degrees, and up to 10 degrees, angle of bank should be used to maintain directional control.
 The pitch attitude for Vyse should be assumed. - Configure.
-The memory items from the "Engine Failure After Takeoff" checklist should be promptly executed to configure the airplane for climb with minimum drag. - Climb.
+The actions listed in the "Engine Failure After Takeoff" checklist in this pamphlet should be promptly executed to configure the airplane for climb with minimum drag.

+- Climb.
 Maintain Vyse.
 Reduce the bank angle to that of zero sideslip.
-In the absence of specific AFM/POH recommendations, a bank of approximately two to three degrees and a ball displacement of about one-half of the ball diameter from center should be made.
+In the absence of specific AFM/POH recommendations, a bank of approximately 2 to 3 degrees and a ball displacement of about one-half of the ball diameter from center should be made.
 The bank angle and ball displacement will both be toward the operative engine. - Checklist.
-Upon reaching 400 feet AGL, refer to the printed checklist.
-Review the "Engine Failure After Takeoff" checklist items.
+On reaching 400 feet AGL, refer to the printed checklist.
+Review the Engine Failure After Takeoff Checklist items.
 If workload permits, then accomplish the "Securing Failed Engine" checklist items to turn off systems and accessories no longer required.